tower9/hostblock/README.md

  - Address - IP address of host from which some suspicious activity was detected
  - Count - suspicious activity count, how many times configured pattern was matched
  - Score - currently calculated score
- - Refused - dropped packet count by iptables
+ - Refused - dropped packet count by iptables, will count only with appripriate configuration (separate iptables chain, appropriate block rule for hostblock and pattern)
  - Last activity - Date and time of last activity, when pattern is matched this will show date and time when hostblock matched that pattern not time when line was written to log file

 #### TODO: Output list of blocked addresses